vikram7/draft-curriculum/iteration.md

 Ernst is 45 years old.
 ```

 `.each` is an optimized method to iterate over an array or hash in Ruby.
+You will see it very often.
 Take a look at the [Enumerable](http://ruby-doc.org/core-2.2.0/Enumerable.html) mixin to see what other methods are available that work in a similar manner.